-This section is to explain how non-General Fund revenues or General Fund fee revenues were estimated.
+Use this section to describe in detail both how your revenues were estimated, and how they support your program.
+For grant, fee, or other non-General Fund revenues, clearly describe how your estimates were prepared.
 Revenue estimates should be intelligible to the general reader, and should clearly demonstrate the reasonableness of the estimate.
 Examples of revenue estimates include: